Black History Month

 Jean Baptiste Du Sable

-Outside of the Main Branch of EPL sits an 8-foot bronze bust of Jean Baptiste Du Sable who is known as the first permanant non-native settler of Chicago.
+Outside of the Main Branch of EPL sits an 8-foot bronze bust of Jean Baptiste Du Sable who is known as the first permanent non-native settler of Chicago.
 Baptiste was of African descent and settled in Chicago along the Chicago River near Lake Michigan after developing a trade network.
-It took time for Du Sable to gain the noteriety and credit he deserved.
+It took time for Du Sable to gain the notoriety and credit he deserved.
 The artist, sculptor and former Evanston resident Erik Blome, feels strongly about creating art that accurately tells the story of Black History.

 MLK Day of Service